Are you traveling to China for the first time?

-With some preparation, an open-mind and a healthy dose of patience, you’ll have a ball in China.
+China can be a crazy and confusing place.
+But with some preparation, an open-mind and a healthy dose of patience, you’ll have a ball there.

-OK, so here are 10 tips for your first trip to China.
+So without further ado, so here are my 10 tips for your first trip to China.

-The language barrier can occasionally lead to confusing, frustrating and embarrassing situations.
+The language barrier in China can occasionally lead to frustrating and embarrassing situations.

 You’ll find restaurant staff and shop assistants will usually be able to engage in a simple conversation using Google Translate.